 Germany - Leuphana University – Luneburg

-Culture, sustainability, entrepreneurship, and education – these are the four thematic focuses in research and teaching through which Leuphana University of Lüneburg addresses the future of social commitment to civil society in the 21st century.
+Culture, sustainability, entrepreneurship, and education – these are the four thematic focuses in research and teaching through which Leuphana University of Lüneburg address the future of social commitment to civil society in the 21st century.

 Undergraduate studies at Leuphana follow an award-winning study model that is unique in the German academic landscape.
-Challenging, open, lively, and sustainable: Leuphana College offers students a diversely integrated, interdisciplinary bachelor’s program that allows students to think far beyond disciplinary boundaries.
+Challenging, open, lively, and sustainable; Leuphana College offers students a diversely integrated, interdisciplinary bachelor’s program that allows students to think far beyond disciplinary boundaries.
 At the Graduate School students can choose from various master’s programs with possibilities for interdisciplinary specialization.
 You can start preparing for your doctoral studies either while still being a master’s student or right after completion of your master’s studies.
 The Professional School offers those having already joined the job market a wide range of continuing education programs.

 A must for every visitor is the annual Christmas Market in front of the festively illuminated gabled façades of the City Hall.